clover/remote-pay-cloud/README.md

 # Release Notes

+* SEMI-1045 Converts array elements into the format expected by Clover Devices

 ## Version 1.3.1-1
 * SEMI-1025 Use version of remote-pay-cloud-api that contains OrderUpdateMessage and related files.
 * SEMI-991 When Cloud connections fail because a device is not communicating with the Clover servers, report disconnect.